eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 By default, railway tracks are shown in [sumo-gui](../sumo-gui.md) in a distinct style:

 - tracks and crossties are rendendered instead of filled shapes when zoomed in (configurable with visualization setting *show rails*)
+- turning arrows are not show
+- the [white bar that indicates right of way](../sumo-gui.md#right_of_way) is not drawn
 - junction shapes are not shown and the internal edges that make up a railway switch are always visible (can be changed setting junction coloring to any scheme other than *uniform*)
 - traffic light (rail signal) indicators are drawn with an offset to the right to indicate the direction in which the signal is applied
 - for each pair of edges that make up a bidirectional track, only of is drawn to avoid artefacts.
-To make both edges visible (i.e. for selecting or otherwise interacting with that edge), the visualization setting *spread bidirectional railways* in the *Streets* tab can be activated
+To make both edges visible (i.e. for selecting or otherwise interacting with that edge), the visualization setting *spread bidirectional railways/roads* in the *Streets* tab can be activated
+- the pre-defined gui setting scheme *"Rail"* can be used to activate the following settings that are helpful for diagnosing a railway simualation
+  - *spread bidirectional railways/roads*
+  - coloring junctions *by type* (making rail signals more visible)
+  - constant junction size (making rail signals bigger when zoomed out)
+  - show lane direction (direction is otherwise hard to judge for uni-directional tracks)
+  - vehicles are shown as *simple shapes* to ensure articulated train shapes follow curves

 ## Abstract Networks